Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### TeusDay 17-12-2024
  - [x] initiated with the about page with a scroll down for the streamlit application.
  - [x] Tried with Django to do the s3 bucket operations with UI.
+ - [x] Created a lambda function which gets triggered using API Gateway for getting the bucket details.